Corndel/AI6-Workshop-1-PDE/lessons_learned.md

 ## 2. Observations During the Build

 * **Assumptions I Made:**
-    > _e.g., "I assumed the data was clean," or "I assumed the default hyperparameters were good enough."_
+    > _e.g., "I assumed the data was clean," and/or "I assumed the default hyperparameters were good enough."_

 * **Unexpected Issues:**
     > _e.g., "The pipeline took longer than expected," or "I had a permissions error with my S3 bucket."_